 This dialogue has allowed partners to question their work and modelling approaches, and share best practices, which results in built-up capacity and raised ambition.
 Thematic working groups and methodological meetings are also regularly organised.
 Through this network, partners have been able to share information on the ways policies or actions are supported in different member States, and how setting conditions may vary from one region to another.

-The network includes 18 partners, covering 15 European countries.
-Additional organisations may join the network during the project.
+The network includes about 20 partners, covering 18 European countries.

-négaWatt and its network of partners are looking for additional funding to complete this budget as well as to extend it in order to support a more active implication of national partners in the project.
-Additional funds allocated to the network of partners would reinforce our collaborative approach by supporting a more in-depth input from national partners in thematic groups and throughout the modelling steps of the project.
+négaWatt and its network of partners are looking for additional funding to complete this budget as well as to extend with a view to the upcoming publication and dissemination of the scenario.

 Support the project !